The most expensive Magic the Gathering cards would set you back thousands of dollars.

 Back in the day, the original Magic: The Gathering ban list included some fairly unbalanced cards that had the potential to break the rules.
 The Power Nine set was obviously targeted, but we’re here to talk about the most notorious card of them all.
 Time Walk allows you to take an extra turn for two mana right after you completed the current turn.

 Basically, you could take multiple turns until you defeated your enemy provided you had the mana to spare.
-These days, you’d be hard pressed to find a mode that still allows this card into play, but for $2,900, you could try.
+These days, you’d be hard pressed to find a mode that still allows this card into play, but since you’re paying a lot for it, you could try.

 Timetwister is one of the most interesting Power Nine cards, as it doesn’t completely fit in with the rest of the set, at least not in a conventional way.
 The card was out in the game’s original alpha/beta phase, and it did indeed help break the game at the time.